arunabhdas/nautilus/README.md

 # nautilus
-A submarine ship for traversing the planet
+A project management tool and submarine tool for traversing the planet

 # nautilus-angular